 - If you begin leaking stool through the skin or vagina.

 - If fever or chills develop.

-- If the number of bowel movements increase or if bleeding starts.
+- If the number of bowel movements increases or if bleeding starts.

 - If your bowel movement has a tarry appearance.